Murder in the Hills

 Murder in the Hills is a Bengali crime thriller web series streaming on the OTT platform hoichoi.
 The series was released on 23 July 2021.
 The series is directed by Anjan Dutt, who makes his directorial debut for a web series.
 This film is loosely based on the storyline of the famous detective novel of Agatha Christie, Murder on the Orient Express.

 Plot

-Set in Darjeeling, Murder in The Hills is an engrossing and extremely dark story filled with very complex layered characters who have their own share of secrets and unwanted truths.
-The story surrounds around the seemingly natural death of a yesteryear film star named Tony Roy.
-The death however threatens to expose a dark past of the serene hill station.
-Amitabha, an ambitious investigative journalist, decides to get to the end of this mystery.
+Set in Darjeeling, Murder in The Hills is an engrossingly dark story filled with complex multi-layered characters who have their own share of secrets and unwanted truths.
+The story surrounds around the seemingly natural death of a yesteryear film star, Tony Roy.
+The death however threatens to expose the dark past of the serene hill station.
+Amitabha Banerjee, an ambitious investigative journalist, decides to get to the end of the mystery.